kapsaquarius/Campus-Share/frontend/README.md

 # CampusShare Frontend

-The frontend application for CampusShare, a student ride-sharing platform built with Next.js, React, TypeScript, and Tailwind CSS.
+The frontend application for CampusShare, a student ride-sharing and roommate-matching platform built with Next.js, React, TypeScript, and Tailwind CSS.

 ## 🚀 Quick Setup